How to Find a Dental Practice for Sale

 Dentist: …Yeah?

-Brian Hanks: Oh, there are plenty of practices for sale.
+Brian: Oh, there are plenty of practices for sale.
 What have you done to try to find them?

-After some prodding, Brian learned that the dentist had done two Google searches, browsed a couple of broker sites, and that was it.
+After some prodding, I learned that the dentist had done two Google searches, browsed a couple of broker sites, and that was it.
 He had no network of dentists to talk to, hadn’t found a broker who would help, and was totally stumped.

 He thought that others had done this work already, and that there would be a handy list online where he could peruse dozens of potential practices to buy.
 No such luck; that list doesn’t exist.